-box cutter (optional) help from an adult
+box cutter (optional)

 Vocabulary

 Electricity - A type of energy that can build up or flow from one place to another.

 Circuit - For electricity to flow from one place to another, there needs to be a complete circuit, or path or loop around which the electric current can flow.